Inflection: Auxiliary languages

 Some auxiliary languages, such as Lingua Franca Nova, Glosa, and Frater, have no inflection.
 Other auxiliary languages, such as Esperanto, Ido, and Interlingua have comparatively simple inflectional systems.
+Some, like Volapük, are on the contrary highly inflected (though perfectly regular).

 Esperanto

 In Esperanto, an agglutinative language, nouns and adjectives are inflected for case (nominative, accusative) and number (singular, plural), according to a simple paradigm without irregularities.
 Verbs are not inflected for person or number, but they are inflected for tense (past, present, future) and mood (indicative, infinitive, conditional, jussive).
 They also form active and passive participles, which may be past, present or future.
 All verbs are regular.

 Ido

 Ido has a different form for each verbal tense (past, present, future, volitive and imperative) plus an infinitive, and both a present and past participle.
 There are though no verbal inflections for person or number, and all verbs are regular.

 Nouns are marked for number (singular and plural), and the accusative case may be shown in certain situations, typically when the direct object of a sentence precedes its verb.
 On the other hand, adjectives are unmarked for gender, number or case (unless they stand on their own, without a noun, in which case they take on the same desinences as the missing noun would have taken).
 The definite article "la" ("the") remains unaltered regardless of gender or case, and also of number, except when there is no other word to show plurality.
 Pronouns are identical in all cases, though exceptionally the accusative case may be marked, as for nouns.